-However, here at Joseph Holt, we have a wide range of vegetarian and vegan options on our food menu which are perfect to enjoy as a bar snack.
+However, here at Joseph Holt, we have a wide range of vegetarian and vegan food options on our menu which are perfect to enjoy as a bar snack.
 Our vegan nachos, made with tortilla chips smothered in dairy-free cheese and topped with spicy salsa, jalapenos, guacamole, fresh red chilli and spring onion, are a delicious alternative to meat-based nachos.

 Snack 3: Cockles